onera/std_e/README.md

 4. Use `cmake` to configure, build and install.
 The configuration step will automatically download `doctest`.
 If you are not familiar with `cmake` usage, an example is given in `scripts/install.sh`.

 ## Development ##
 The `std_e` repository is compatible with the development process described in `external/project_utils/doc/main.md`.
 It uses git submodules to ease the joint development with other repositories compatible with this organization.
-TL;DR: configure the git repository with `cd external/project_utils/scripts && configure_top_level_repo.sh".
+TL;DR: configure the git repository with `cd external/project_utils/scripts && configure_top_level_repo.sh`.